This post may contain affiliate links. Please read our disclosure policy.

 Variations and Substitutions

-• Spices – Sub fajita seasoning for a different flavor, amp it up with extra chili powder, or smoked paprika for additional flavor.
+- Spices – Substitute fajita seasoning for a different flavor, amp it up with extra chili powder, or smoked paprika for additional flavor.

-• Add-ins – Stir in black beans, corn, or sautéed onions and peppers to bulk it up.
+- Add-ins – Stir in black beans, corn, or sautéed onions and peppers to bulk up the dish.

 Recipe Tips